Why Port Arthur in Tasmania is so Fascinating

 The Port Arthur Lavender Farm is located on the Arthur Highway.
 It’s a lovely place to visit and a great place to stock up on gifts.
 There’s a cafe where you can enjoy a lavender-themed meal in a lovely setting and a gentle stroll through the sweet-smelling lavender fields.
 Souvenirs are available at the shop.

-This day tour from Hobart to Port Arthur includes the Lavender Farm and other highlights on the Tasman Peninsula.
+TIP: This day tour from Hobart to Port Arthur includes the Tasmanian Devils and other highlights on the Tasman Peninsula.

 Stop at Dunalley Beach Lookout